 c)We believe that The Holiness and Righteousness of God, precedes and presides over all other manner of righteousness or Holiness, and that our obligation to Holiness, is therefore originated and generated by God’s Spirit and not our human constitution and the abilities therein.
 Since God is Holy by virtue of nothing but His existence alone, we believe also that our holiness originates and exists by virtue of God alone.
 Any display or act that we do, which may be considered as obedience, righteousness or holiness, is a mere exhibition of, or association and alignment with, this said Holiness of God which exists within us, or unto us, beforehand and currently.
 Thus, the believer is endeavoring to be in accordance with the divine nature of Christ through the Spirit, rather than the Law through his flesh.
 Christ was righteous by virtue of birth rather than accomplishment, and so is His life unto us and in us.
 Rom 7:4-6, Rom 8:4, Rom 8:29, Gal 5:16, Col 2:6, 1 Cor 1:30, 2 Cor 5:21.

 d)The law is not obsolete from a believer’s life.
 Because we hinge between two worlds and operate in two realms and on two planes, both the Spirit and the Law are conducive for righteousness.
 However, the Law cannot create nor sustain that living inward likeness to God which is created, generated and sustained by the Spirit of God.
-We believe the Law can prevent sin through the will, but it cannot subdue or crucify it, and neither can the Law create and impart or provide divine righteousness.
+We believe the Law can prevent sin through its influences upon the human will which can result in bodily and moral disciplines, but it cannot subdue or crucify it, and neither can the Law create and impart or provide divine righteousness.
 The Law does not address or conquer sin in the domain from which it originates; it merely curtails or restrains its effects.
 We can address certain sins and immorality by the Law, but only the Spirit can address its origin.
 Gal 3:21, Gal 5:16-26, Rom 8:2-4, 2 Cor 5:17.

 e)For the Spirit born person, foods and days are no longer as critical or pivotal or mandatory, because we are no longer commended to God on the basis of our bodily distinctions to one another.
 Righteousness is also, no longer in the domain of biological and bodily perfections.
 The advent of Spirit birth has now made the possibility of being distinguished based upon our separation from the natural plane and not just simply according to our bodily distinctions within it.
 Prior to Spirit birth however, any distinctions classified as righteousness were all on the natural plane and involved the distinction of one’s body to that of another’s body.
 The advent of Christ becoming a Spirit makes it possible for a person to be validated on a supernatural plane irrespective of his bodily signatures.
 Theologically, most distinctions and works under the law are simply lateral moves in the flesh.
 God may honor the motive as vertical, but the action or observance is simply lateral.
 Outward Circumcision is now benign for righteousness and covenantal admission.
 15:8-9, Gal 3:28, Rom 2:28-29, Col 2:11, Phil 3:3, Col 2:20-23.